grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

       Replace the following:

-      - _`<HOST>`_: A host to listen to traffic on.
-It is recommended to use a narrowly-scoped listen address whenever possible.
+      - _`<HOST>`_: The host to listen to traffic on.
+Use a narrowly scoped listen address whenever possible.
         To listen on all network interfaces, replace _`<HOST>`_ with `0.0.0.0`.

    1. To disable one of the telemetry types, set the relevant type in the `output` block to the empty list, such as `metrics = []`.